FlowDrive: moderated flow matching with data balancing for trajectory planning: Introduction

 Generative models provide a promising solution.
 Diffusion models \citep{song2019score,ho2020ddpm} generate trajectories via iterative denoising and can model multi-modal behaviors, but often require many steps or careful guidance for feasibility.
 Flow matching \citep{lipman2023flowmatching,liu2023rectifiedflow} offers an alternative generative paradigm.
 Instead of iterative denoising, it trains a continuous transformation mapping a simple prior directly to the data distribution \citep{lipman2023flowmatching}.
 This enables fast, few-step sampling, while preserving the ability to model multi-modal behaviors.

 Motivated by the need for diverse yet fast trajectory generation, we propose \emph{FlowDrive}, a flow-matching planner for autonomous driving.
 Unlike diffusion planners that produce trajectories via many denoising steps, FlowDrive learns a continuous motion flow that directly transforms random initial noise into diverse driving trajectories, yielding faster sampling.
 We also observe that naively training such a planner on a standard driving dataset can lead to biased behavior, and the model may overfit to the most common scenarios and neglect underrepresented but critical cases.
 To address this, we analyze how data imbalance in the training set affects planning performance and introduce a data balancing method that increases the coverage of rare behaviors.
 Furthermore, we introduce a mechanism to steer FlowDrive’s output trajectories in order to systematically diversify the generated candidates.
 Finally, we evaluate FlowDrive on the nuPlan benchmark \citep{karnchanachari2024nuplan} and interPlan benchmark \citep{Hallgarten2024interPlan}.
-An anonymous code repository was provided to reviewers during peer review; the final code will be made public upon publication.

 In summary, the contributions of this paper are: \begin{itemize} \item We identify the impact of unbalanced training data on planning performance and propose a data-balancing strategy to improve robustness to rare scenarios.
 Furthermore, we present \textbf{FlowDrive}, a flow-matching trajectory planner that efficiently generates feasible driving trajectories for autonomous vehicles. \item We introduce a guidance mechanism that steers FlowDrive’s outputs to produce more diverse trajectory samples.
 This enables state-of-the-art performance on the nuPlan and interPlan benchmarks, outperforming previous rule-based, learning-based and hybrid baselines. \end{itemize}